AnyChart/docs.anychart.com/Chart_Editor/Configuration.md

 ## Steps

-Chart Editor has several steps identified by their names defined by the {api:anychart.enums.EditorSteps}anychart.enums.EditorSteps{api} enum.
+Chart Editor has several steps identified by their names.
+The names of the steps are listed in the {api:anychart.enums.EditorSteps}anychart.enums.EditorSteps{api} enum.
 You can disable any step if you don't want to see it:

 ```
 var editor = anychart.editor();